dddrrreee/cs140e-23win/labs/0-compile/1-make/README.md

 Both `test` and `clean` don't produce any ouput file, so we tell `make` they are `PHONY` targets.
 (See the `make`
 [manual pages for why](https://web.mit.edu/gnu/doc/html/make_4.html#SEC31)).
+(The main reason we do this is that you'll get weird behavior if there is a `test` or `clean` file / directory.)